bygregonline/graphql-express-opensearch-docker-tutorial/README.md

 ---

-<h1>This project demonstrates how to integrate Node.js (Express and Apollo/GraphQL) with OpenSearch using Docker containers. </h1>
+This project demonstrates how to integrate Node.js (Express and Apollo/GraphQL) with OpenSearch using Docker containers.

 ---

-## Features
+## Container used on this project

 - **OpenSearch**: A container running OpenSearch to provide a powerful, scalable search engine.
 - **Node.js (Express)**: Provides RESTful APIs for querying data from OpenSearch.